Wondering if you can drink milk after brushing your teeth?

 2. Milk Sugar: Friend or Foe to Teeth After Brushing?

-Milk naturally contains lactose, a sugar that can be detrimental to teeth if not managed properly.
+Milk naturally contains lactose, a type of sugar that can harm teeth if consumed carelessly.

 Contrary to some beliefs, brushing your teeth does not weaken the mouth’s natural defenses but actually supports them.